juanhurtado4/mobile1/README.md

 ___

 ## Class Projects:

 <br>

 #### Guess Pokemon App

 <br>

 ![Guess Pokemon](pokemon_gif.gif)

 <br>
 <br>

 Used delegation to pass user's guess from one table view controller to another

 <br>
 <br>
 #### Mood Tracker App

 <br>

 ![Mood Tracker](mood_tracker_gify.gif)

 <br>
 <br>

 Used delegation to pass name and emoji selection from one table view controller to another

 <br>
 <br>

 #### Tip Calculator App

 <br>

 ![Tip Calculator](tip_calculator_gif.gif)

 <br>
 <br>

-Minimalistic calculator with a beautiful UI that allows you to compute a tip based on a bill amount.
+Minimalistic calculator with a beautiful UI that allows you to compute a tip based on a bill amount

 <br>

 #### Tip Calculator App

 <br>
 <br>